Cure Web App - Case Study

 Provider Services (now Foundations Health Solutions) came to Aztek with the request of updating their long-term care management app.

-b) 4 types of users: Super admin, IT admin, System admin and Basic (Core) user
+b) 4 types of users: Super admin, IT admin, System admin, and Basic (Core) user

-c) Archived meetings as a special sub-group
+c) Archived meetings as a particular sub-group

 • Is the patient assigned to one or more buildings

 • View payer insurance info for their assigned buildings

 • Manage patients for their assigned buildings